MeFisto94/Sargerust/README.md

 - Third Person Camera Controller (and sending `MOVE_FACING` packets / reworking the movement tracker)
 - Instanced Rendering of M2s (UnitMaterial is currently created in-place, even if the same texture has already been used.)
 It remains to be seen if that is enough for rend3 to auto instance, though.
+    - TODO: Does Rend3 even have instancing?
 - Debug Shader Reloading
 - Lights Improvement (especially the SkyLight: Implement a game time that ticks, support ambient color)
+- Move WMOs to "UnitsMaterial" (and probably rename/refactor it too.)
+This requires Unit to support more things ( transparency, albedo colors)
 - Configuration
 - Cross Platform support (i.e. investigate MBP 2011 failure)
 - massive Map Manager rework